redlightASl/sign_in_project/README.md

 Based on STM32H7xx high performance MCU and ESP32 WiFi&BLE module,we developed a set of demo board.
 ### software solution

+The server backend is based on Spring+Mysql and the frontend is based on Vue.js.
+It is deployed on linux.
+We also develop an Android APP as the client.

 ## Lists